wiflymax/ai-dev-playbook/README.md

 ## Applicability to smaller applications

-The playbook **does not apply to small applications, single-file scripts, or one-shot fixes.** Pretending otherwise produces ceremony without value.
+The playbook **does not apply to small applications, single-file scripts, or one-shot fixes.**

 Specifically: